Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 -  Learn how to fight as the creature (e.g. emulate combat abilities and tactics).
 	-  No check, but you have to survive combat.
 Combat should place the followed creature in a 1v1 with an enemy and you in a 1v1 with the same type of enemy.
 Make sure the followed creature's 1v1 transpires first so the player can observe it.
 -  Learn how to take care of the creature's young.
 	-  Animal handling check, done with [[advantage]] if you have food from earlier.

+ > #### Reward:
+ > If the player complete the challenge they get the Moon Druid ability to wild shape into the chosen animal as a bonus action.
+They can do this once per long rest.
+They can choose to learn new animals, but only if at a different time they repeat the steps they took to get here.

 _______________________________________________________________________________
 # Studying Nature and Plants: